*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 While in most places it does provide accurate coverage, some users have noted (in the forum) discrepancies in the list of channels they receive.

-The FCC spectrum repack — taking place between September 2018 to July 2020 — hasn’t helped matters, which is why it’s important to cross-reference the signal report’s list of stations with several other sources (which I’ll detail below).
+The FCC Channel Repack — which took place between September 2018 to July 2020 — hasn’t helped matters, which is why it’s important to cross-reference the signal report’s list of stations with several other sources (which I detail below).

 TVFool is run by volunteers and you can post station discrepancies you find in the forum, which will eventually get incorporated in their database.